pingfu/pingfu.github.io/_posts/2014-08-22-server-room-build-part-4.md

   <figcaption>The UPS sits at the base of the rack</figcaption>
 </figure>

 The UPS is installed at the base of the rack due to its weight.
 The three cabinets are bolted together as a single mechanical assembly, with the side panels left in place so that each cabinet keeps its own front-to-back airflow path rather than turning the row into one big shared thermal zone.
-We'd originally planned a different orientation to give the row a hot-and-cold-ish split, but the floor void left us no choice (the bloody pipes again, same story as the Cab 1/Cab 3 swap in part 3), so the racks went where they could physically sit.
+I'd originally planned a different orientation to give the row a hot-and-cold-ish split, but the floor void left us no choice (the bloody pipes again, same story as the Cab 1/Cab 3 swap in part 3), so the racks went where they could physically sit.
 Three cabinets in a row against a wall doesn't give you proper hot/cold aisles anyway, just sensible per-cabinet containment.

 <figure>
   <img src="/uploads/fitout/2014-08-22/2.jpg" alt="Rear of Cab 3: patch leads dressed neatly down one side, IEC leads down the other">